Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Data Processing and Analysis

 \subsection{Correlation between Two Sessions}

-Our tests were separated into two parts by considering the different categories of contents, i.e., human figures and inanimate objects.
-To better analyze the data, we examine the correlation between the DMOS of these two sessions, and a linear function and a logistics function are used to fit the data.
-As shown in Fig.~\ref{fig:two_sessions}, a point denotes a kind of distorted setup and the corresponding scores are obtained by averaging scores of all sequences corresponding to the setup in two sessions separately.
-The R-square value of linear fitting and logistic fitting are 0.5423 and 0.9223, and two lines are close together as shown in Fig.~\ref{fig:two_sessions}.
-So we will discuss these two sessions as a whole in later parts.
+To avoid fatigue, our tests were separated into two parts by considering different categories of contents, i.e., human figures and inanimate objects.
+We examine the correlation between the DMOSs of these two sessions and use a linear function and a logistics function to fit the data.
+As shown in Fig.~\ref{fig:two_sessions}, a black point denotes a rate level, shown as (geometry QP, texture QP).
+The R-square value of linear fitting and logistic fitting are 0.973 and 0.9628.
+It indicates the linear correlation of the two sessions in our test, which means that there is no significant difference caused by different subjects and processes.
+It can be seen that DMOSs increase when geometry and texture QPs are enlarged, and the degradation of point clouds compressed by QP of medium values are more visually distinguishable.
+In addition, the boxplot of z-scores of subjects in both sessions is shown in Fig.~\ref{fig:sessions}.
+Z-scores data have stable distributions in both session 1 and session 2 with the minimum and maximum values of -2.4095 and 2.8213 in session 1 and of -2.6614 and 2.8863 in session 2.